lupyuen/lupyuen.github.io/src/auto2.md

 TODO

-Then we embed the Test Log, taking care of the Special Characters...
+Then we embed the Automated Test Log, taking care of the Special Characters...

 ```bash
 ##  Enquote the Test Log without Carriage Return and Terminal Control Characters